James Bond 007: Agent Under Fire: Plot

 CIA agent Zoe Nightshade, a mole in the Hong Kong-based botanical research firm Identicon Corporation, is discovered and captured while investigating Identicon as a possible front for a weapons-smuggling ring.
-MI6 agent James Bond infiltrates the Identicon facility in an attempt to rescue her, as well as retrieve a suspicious courier case in the same building.
+MI6 Agent James Bond infiltrates the Identicon facility in an attempt to rescue her, as well as retrieve a suspicious courier case in the same building.
 After rescuing Nightshade from a submarine set to launch, the pair flee the facility with the courier case.
 Nigel Bloch, the head of Identicon, has his henchmen chase the agents through the streets of Hong Kong.
 The two steal a second case of vials from a nearby Identicon factory, then rendezvous with R, who provides Bond with a gadget-laden BMW Z8.
 A limousine pulls up, and a figure inside fires a rocket at the agents, killing Nightshade, and steals the case.
 Bond pursues in his new car, stopping an armoured van containing the stolen vials.

-The vials contain nine blood samples, eight of which contained blood of world leaders.
-The ninth one contains the blood of Reginald Griffin, a British diplomat serving at the British embassy in Bucharest, Romania, who is obsessed with protecting a room, outside his jurisdiction, in the embassy.
-Bond investigates the embassy, and also encounters a strange woman after bursting into her room.
-He pretends to be a lost security guard and obtains a security card to Griffin's office.
+The vials contained nine blood samples, eight of which contained the blood of world leaders.
+The ninth one contains the blood of Reginald Griffin, a British diplomat serving at the British embassy in Bucharest, Romania, who is obsessed with protecting a room, that is outside his jurisdiction, in the embassy.
+Bond investigates the embassy.
 In the office, he finds Griffin dead, before a man, identical to Griffin, confronts him.
 After overcoming him, Bond finds a message from Bloch on Griffin's computer that mentions Malprave Industries, based in Switzerland.
-Bond takes the information from the computer and escapes.
+Bond takes the information from the computer and escapes from the embassy.

-At the Malprave Industries' branch in Switzerland, Bond poses as a journalist and notices that the woman he encountered at the embassy is actually the company's CEO: Adrian Malprave.
+At the Malprave Industries' branch in Switzerland, Bond poses as a journalist and notices that a woman he encountered at the embassy is the company's CEO: Adrian Malprave.
 Knowing that she will recognise him, he plans an escape.
 After collecting evidence, he makes his escape from the facility.
 Analysis of the computer message from Romania mentions "Defective Merchandise", believed to be a code name for Dr. Natalya Damescu, formerly an employee of Malprave, now under protection at the British Embassy in Bucharest, the same one in which Griffin was serving as a diplomat.
 She also has inside information to offer.
 Carla the Jackal, an infamous terrorist who also killed Zoe in Hong Kong, leads a raid on the embassy.
 Bond fights the terrorists before running into Damescu.
 After a confrontation with the Jackal, Bond kills her and picks up a data chip on something known as "Poseidon".